-This CLE course will provide guidance and case studies for counsel on CERCLA statute of limitations (including removal vs. remedial measures), preemption, and allocation dynamics.
-The seasoned truly national panel will also offer “in the trenches” strategies related to managing timing, choice of courts, and allocation challenges in Superfund and environmental litigation.
+This CLE course will provide guidance and case studies for counsel on CERCLA statute of limitations (including removal vs. remedial measures and cost recovery vs. contribution claims), preemption, and allocation dynamics.
+The expert panel will also offer "in the trenches" strategies related to managing timing, choice of courts, and allocation challenges in Superfund and environmental litigation.

 - Statute of limitations under Section 113

 - Preemption of state statutes of limitation and repose

 The panel will review these and other key issues:

 - When should a response action be considered a remedial or removal action?